 There is a disorder with which the sufferer pulls out their own hair - both head hair and eyebrows.
 While this initially will bring a feeling of relief, this feeling of relief is quickly followed by a sense of guilt.
 Classed as an impulse-control disorder, this is called trichotillomania.

 While trichotillomania involves irresistible urges, it is not classed as a form of obsessive-compulsive disorder (OCD).
-According to the National Health Service (NHS) website there is no known cause.
+According to the National Health Service (NHS), there is no known cause.
 There must of course be a cause, everything has a cause.
-The difficult thing with finding a cause for the likes of trichotillomania, is that the trigger that causes the issue will be different from person to person.
+The difficult thing with finding a cause for the likes of trichotillomania is that the trigger that causes the issue will be different from person to person.

-The chances are that the young mind of the adolescent interoperated this event differently to the way an older mind would.
-Once brought into context, the need to carry out the hair pulling, chewing or sucking should begin to subside, eventually leaving the sufferer free of the symptoms.
+The chances are that the young mind of the adolescent interoperated this event differently than the way an older mind would.
+Once brought into context, the need to carry out the hair-pulling, chewing or sucking should begin to subside, eventually leaving the sufferer free of the symptoms.

 Ready to start working with a hypnotherapist?
 Contact Michael now, or to find other hypnotherapist who can help with trichotillomania and other body-focused repetitive behaviours, use our advanced search.